KGPML/Hyperspectral/README.md

 - `patch_size.py` specify the required patch-size here.

-- `IndianPinesTF.ipynb` builds the TensorFlow Convolutional Neural Network and defines the training and evaluation ops:
+- `IndianPinesCNN.ipynb` builds the TensorFlow Convolutional Neural Network and defines the training and evaluation ops:

 	* inference() - Builds the model as far as is required for running the network forward to make predictions.
 	* loss() - Adds to the inference model the layers required to generate loss.
 	* training() - Adds to the loss model the Ops required to generate and apply gradients.
 	* evaluation() - Calcuates the classification accuracy

-- `convolutional_feed.ipynb` Trains and evaluates the Neural Network using a feed dictionary
+- `CNN_feed.ipynb` Trains and evaluates the Neural Network using a feed dictionary

+- `Decoder_Spatial_CNN.ipynb` Generates the landcover classification of an input hyperspectral image for a given trained network

+- `IndianPinesMLP.py` builds the TensorFlow Multi-layer Perceptron and defines the training and evaluation ops:

+	* inference() - Builds the model as far as is required for running the network forward to make predictions.
+	* loss() - Adds to the inference model the layers required to generate loss.
+	* training() - Adds to the loss model the Ops required to generate and apply gradients.
+	* evaluation() - Calcuates the classification accuracy

+- `MLP_feed.ipynb` Trains and evaluates the MLP using a feed dictionary

-- `Decoder_Spatial.ipynb` Generates the landcover classification of an input hyperspectral image for a given trained network
+- `Decoder_Spatial_MLP.ipynb` Generates the landcover classification of an input hyperspectral image for a given trained network

 - `credibility.ipynb` Summarizes the predictions of an ensemble and produces the land-cover classification and class-wise confusion matrix.